 2. Better ROI

 You’ll see the returns on your investment.
 G2 users say the average ROI for implementing CRM software is 13 months.
 Besides your team using it, it’ll help you improve lead quality and optimize your sales pipeline to make the right decisions.

 A sales CRM not only helps you streamline your funnel but also helps you manage your sales team much more effectively.

 Sales reporting gets much easier.
 You can listen to calls, view performance reports, and track any possible internal reason for leads not converting – all at your fingertips.

 Then, you can take corrective steps and optimize your resource allocation; you’ll see a direct impact on your funnel.

 4. Track Returns on Marketing Investment

-A CRM will help you quickly identify when a majority of the leads coming in aren’t of good quality, and it will also tell you which marketing channels may or may not be responsible for most of those unqualified leads – only when your sales team is paying attention and goes looking for that data.
+A sales CRM will help you quickly identify when most of the leads coming in aren’t of good quality.
+It will also tell you which marketing channels may or may not be responsible for most of those unqualified leads – only when your sales team is paying attention and looking for that data.

-When your sales team diligently adds data, updates lead statuses and puts in the right numbers, your sales CRM software can also help you with sales forecasting.
-That way, you can focus your effort where it is really needed – in working on sales strategies.
+When your sales team diligently adds data, updates lead statuses, and puts in the right numbers.
+Your sales CRM software can also help you with real-time, accurate insights.
+That way, you can focus your effort where it is needed while planning your sales strategies.